 WHERE TO START

 Nearly every disc manufacturer out there has the ability to make a custom stamp, but some are far more experienced and skilled in doing so than others.
-Whether you’re in need of a disc for each member of your club or league or you’re hosting a tournament and want a stamp that turns heads, the team at Innova Australia can help.
+Whether you’re in need of a disc for each member of your disc golf club or league, or you’re hosting a tournament and want a stamp that turns heads, the team at Innova Australia can help.
 They offer affordable pricing and an easy to follow process that turns your ideas into incredible custom stamps.

 Now despite their straightforward ability to customize your discs, the group there does need people to keep a few things in mind.
 Just like with any other form of art, the things we dream up in our minds aren’t always possible in real life, so let’s take a peek at some of the considerations you’ll need to make.

 Innova Australia can stamp a wide range of designs onto nearly any disc you want, but that doesn’t mean that anything goes either.
 Here are several items to think about when sitting down at the drawing board:

 Your stamp cannot go all the way to the edge of the disc, so try to keep designs limited to about a 5” diameter

 Art should be submitted in a black and white format that’s camera ready and can only be saved in certain formats (check Innova’s guide for more details)

 While some artwork looks really cool with a lot of dark colour, keep in mind that it’s harder to print large patches of black.
 Limit solid coverage areas to the size of a thumbnail

 Very fine detailing may end up getting filled in due to the way discs are stamped, so incredibly intricate designs should be reserved for something other than your plastic